-Impacts to our business as a result of COVID-19 include the temporary disruption of transplant procedures at many of the organ transplant centers who purchase OCS products; disruptions to our manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of our clinical trials and studies; limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
+The impact of the COVID-19 pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+Impacts to our business as a result of COVID-19 include the temporary disruption of transplant procedures at many of the organ transplant centers who purchase OCS products; disruptions to our manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of our clinical trials and studies; delays of reviews and approvals by the FDA and other health authorities; limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
 In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds and intensive care unit facilities, and these actions significantly delay the provision of other medical care such as organ transplantation and reduce the number of transplant procedures that are performed, which has a negative impact on our revenue and clinical trial activities.
-Our sales and clinical adoption team is also operating at reduced capacity and restricted in visiting many transplant centers in person.
+Our sales and clinical adoption team has been and may continue to be restricted in visiting many transplant centers in person.
 Customer delays or reductions in capital expenditures and operating budgets also have a negative impact on our product sales.
+We plan to maintain these or similar restrictions until we believe employees can fully resume such activities in accordance with federal, state and local requirements.
 The COVID-19 pandemic also has impacted operations at the FDA and other health authorities, resulting in delays of reviews and approvals, including with respect to our OCS Heart PMA application, and may affect other potential PMA applications.
-For example, although the FDA had scheduled an advisory committee of experts from outside the FDA to review and evaluate our OCS Heart PMA application in the second quarter of 2020, due to the COVID-19 pandemic the advisory committee meeting has been postponed and we currently anticipate that the FDA will convene this advisory committee meeting in the second half of 2020.
-In addition, we had temporarily reduced the manufacturing and distribution of our OCS products at our facility in Andover, Massachusetts.
+For example, although the FDA had scheduled an advisory committee of experts from outside the FDA to review and evaluate our OCS Heart PMA application in the second quarter of 2020, due to the COVID-19 pandemic the advisory committee meeting was postponed to October 2020.
+However, this meeting has been further temporarily postponed to allow the FDA to review additional, already collected, short and longer-term data from the OCS Heart EXPAND Trial and OCS Heart EXPAND Continued Access Protocol ("CAP").
+The FDA has not yet communicated a new date for the advisory committee meeting.
+In addition, to minimize health risks to our employees during the COVID-19 peak in the second quarter of 2020, we asked our employees to stay home for several weeks.
+This resulted in a temporary reduction in our manufacturing and distribution of our OCS products at our facility in Andover, Massachusetts.
 Starting in May 2020, we resumed our manufacturing and distribution operations to pre-COVID levels, allowing us to meet all customer requirements.
-We plan to maintain these or similar restrictions until we believe employees can fully resume such activities in accordance with federal, state and local requirements.
 While we maintain an inventory of finished products and raw materials used in our OCS products, a prolonged pandemic could lead to shortages in the raw materials necessary to manufacture our products.
 If we experience a prolonged disruption in our manufacturing, supply chains, clinical trial or commercial operations, or if demand for our products is significantly reduced as a result of the COVID-19 pandemic, we would expect to experience a material adverse impact on our business, financial condition, results of operations and prospects.